Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size: Introduction

 \subsection{Related work}

 Extending previous results of Arya et al. \cite{ADMSS95} regarding Euclidean metrics, Chan et al. \cite{CGMZ16} and later Bartal et al. \cite{BFN22} explored \textit{doubling metrics}, i.e., metrics with doubling constant at most $\lambda$, for a parameter $\lambda$.
 Improving upon a result of \cite{CGMZ16}, \cite{BFN22} showed that for any positive integer $k$, doubling metrics admit tree covers with stretch $O(k)$ and with $O(\lambda^{\frac{1}{k}}\log\lambda\cdot\log k)$ trees.
 They also devised a construction of tree covers with stretch $1+\epsilon$, for an arbitrarily small $0<\epsilon<1$, and $(\frac{1}{\epsilon})^{O(\log\lambda)}$ trees.
-Chang et al. \cite{CCLST25} explored tree covers for \textit{doubling graphs}, i.e., graphs whose induced shortest-path metric is doubling.
+Chang et al. \cite{CCLST25} devised tree covers for \textit{doubling graphs}, i.e., graphs whose induced shortest-path metric is doubling.
 The tree covers of \cite{CGMZ16,BFN22} can be viewed as non-spanning tree covers for doubling graphs.
 The spanning tree cover of \cite{CCLST25} for doubling graphs has stretch $1+\epsilon$ and uses $(\frac{1}{\epsilon})^{\tilde{O}(\log\lambda)}$ trees.
+Lower bounds for tree covers with a small number of trees were shown in \cite{CTX25}.